 One sin pattern I often find myself in is choosing to dwell on my sin, thus not accept Christ’s forgiveness.
 However, my tendency to fall into the sin of self-condemnation doesn’t mean that I am not a Christian.
 As long as I return to Christ every time I catch myself wallowing in self-pity, then I don’t think I have become an unbeliever.

 I am so focused on the possibility of not being a Christian that sometimes I completely overlook the real reason for my sin – sneaky, almost unnoticeable decisions of the heart that temporarily move my focus off of Christ.
 As strange as it may seem, Christians regularly make decisions to ignore God (if only for a moment).
 To categorize my sin as any different is ridiculous.
-No matter what our sin is – whether it’s a sneaky, selfish thought or we’ve completely backslidden – God is no less eager to forgive us.
+No matter what our sin is, God is always eager to forgive us.

 Repentance is good, but sometimes when I repent, I replay a long list of mistakes and look for reasons and explanations.
 However, I don’t need to spend time analyzing why.
 That answer is easy – I took my eyes off God long enough to make a bad decision.
 The end.
 There’s no reason to delve further into every single detail leading up to that, and there’s no reason to assume that the reason I fell so far was because God was never a part of my life to begin with.
 Because that is not true.
 I’ve had many close encounters with God and have absolutely felt His love.